Assisted Therapy Dog Adoption FAQs

 Are the dogs trained prior to placement and adoption?

-Companion Paws dogs are not trained prior to placement and adoption.
+The Train Your Own Dog Program dogs are Not trained prior to placement and adoption.
 They are professionally assessed using our strict guidelines to confirm suitability for our program.
 This program requires authentic commitment and dedication to the requirements of training.
 Medical studies have shown the wonderful therapeutic benefits of being involved with the training of your dog.

 What is Animal Assisted Therapy?